 To gain a more holistic understanding of customers, businesses should consider employing multiple metrics alongside NPS.
 These additional metrics provide specificity and context to NPS results, allowing organisations to pinpoint issues and take informed action.
 By capturing a range of metrics, companies can elevate the voice of the customer (VoC) and uncover vital feedback that enhances loyalty and improves the overall customer experience.

-To actually achieve what NPS promises, businesses need to invest in diverse strategies and technologies that elevate the voice of the customer (VoC) and illuminate vital pieces of feedback to boost loyalty and improve experience.
+To achieve what NPS promises—boosting customer loyalty and improving experience—businesses need to invest in diverse strategies and technologies that align with the three steps of the CX Pyramid: Measure, Analyze, and Act.

 Measure: Beyond NPS, organizations should implement a comprehensive measurement framework that captures a variety of metrics.
 These may include customer satisfaction (CSAT), customer effort score (CES), sentiment analysis, and qualitative feedback through surveys, interviews, and social media listening.
 These metrics provide a deeper understanding of customer sentiments and expectations.